johannal/SolarSystem/SourceEditorAndRefactoring/SourceEditorAndRefactoringDemoScript.md

     [scroll down and then up in SolarSystemView.swift]

 It's fully layer backed and opts in to responsive scrolling.
-It lays out only as much text as it needs, so I can grab the scroll thumb in this 8000+ line file and drag it around like there were only 100 lines.
-And because of that optimized text layout strategy, I can jump instantly to bottom of this file and right back to the top.
+I can grab the scroll thumb in this 10,000+ line file and drag it around like it was nothing.
+I can jump instantly to bottom and right back to the top -- really responsive and fluid.

 In case you can’t read that code, let me just bump up the font size using Command plus — thats one of my favorite new features.
 Surprisingly handy for a code review, or a even a demo.
 It’s the little things, right?